 - The bride and groom must be physically present in Singapore

 - The bride and groom must be aged 21 and above at the point of solemnisation

 - The bride and groom must present Singapore-issued documents (e.g. NRIC, divorce certificate (if applicable), or death certificate of ex-spouse (if applicable)).
-If you have of foreign-issued documents, they must be verified at the ROM in person after the circuit breaker period ends
+If you have of foreign-issued documents, they must be verified at the ROM in person

 - The bride and groom must have a valid notice of marriage filed at least 21 days before their intended date of solemnisation

-What is the virtual VD/SD process?
+What is the virtual VD/SD process like?

 If you have not done so, you will first have to file for a notice of marriage online on the ROM website.
 This will include a self-check eligibility for virtual VD/SD and solemnisation via video link.

 If you are eligible for virtual VD/SD and solemnisation and intend to make use of these procedures, make sure to indicate your preference for them when filing your notice of marriage.

 The ROM will confirm the VD/SD and solemnisation dates within 3 working days of filing your notice of marriage.
 You will then receive pre-filled VD/SD documents and a video link before the VD/SD appointment date.

 During the virtual VD/SD appointment, the bride and groom will have to separately fill in the pre-filled VD/SD documents received.